Metropolitan Avenue/Lorimer Street station: Station layout

-The L-shaped passageway, located above the Crosstown Line at its northern end and below the Canarsie Line at its western end, also serves as the mezzanine for the Crosstown Line lower level.
+The L-shaped passageway, located above the Crosstown Line at its northern end and below the Canarsie Line at its western end, also serves as the mezzanine for the Crosstown Line's lower level.
 When viewed from the Crosstown Line mezzanine, the passageway splits up as the right half leads to a ramp for Canarsie-bound trains while the left half leads to a crossunder to Eighth Avenue-bound trains.

-Originally, passengers who wished to transfer between the Canarsie and Crosstown lines had to pay a separate fare, because the Brooklyn–Manhattan Transit Corporation (operator of the Canarsie Line) and the Independent Subway System (the Crosstown Line's operator) were competing companies.
-On July 1, 1948, eight years after the three operators of New York's subways were unified into a single entity, the transfer passageway was reconfigured to be inside fare control, thus permitting free transfers between lines.

-In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
-A contract for five elevators at the station (three at Lorimer Street and two at Metropolitan Avenue) was awarded in December 2020.

-The 2000 artwork in the transfer passageway and the Crosstown Line mezzanine is called Signs of Life by Jackie Chang.
 A precinct of the New York City Transit Police is also located on the Crosstown Line mezzanine.

+Artwork

+The artwork in the transfer passageway and the Crosstown Line mezzanine is called Signs of Life, designed by Jackie Chang in 2000.
+Signs of Life is made of ceramic tiles of glass and consists of numerous juxtaposed words and icons.
+The words in the artwork are compound words that have been taken apart, such as "useless" or "mankind".
+In designing the artwork, Chang intended for the pieces to be "challenging" and cryptic.
+Signs of Life originally consisted of six mosaics, but two additional mosaics were added when the station's elevators opened in 2024.

+The Lorimer Street station's fare control area also contains the artwork Personal Choice #5, designed by Chloë Bass and completed in 2024.
+The artwork is split up into three sections and depicts human connections and touch.
+Each portion of Personal Choice #5 is accompanied by a text caption, which is overlaid atop the artwork.